Here are some key aspects to consider when building your first summit

-Change Speakers to Experts, Masters or anything that you think sounds better.
+- Change Speakers to Experts, Masters or anything that you think sounds better.

-Don't like Category?
+- Don't like Category?
 Change it to Topic, Section or whatever term suits your audience best.

-Change the phrasing on sign-up buttons (pro-tip: always make sure to check Widgets).
+- Change the phrasing on sign-up buttons (pro-tip: always make sure to check Widgets).

 Don't forget to Save all your work by pressing save for each wording you change.

 HeySummit automatically advertises sponsorship opportunities on your summit.
 If someone clicks on Contact us (see screenshot below), that message is going to go to the address you set under Event Setup> Settings > Event Basics.

 Please note that if you choose to Set your Speakers as Affiliates, that action applies to either all of them or none of them at all.
 If you only want certain speakers to be your affiliate, direct them to your affiliate program sign-up page.

 If you set up an affiliate scheme, the percentages have to be the same for your public/speaker schemes.

-7. Customizing your site
+7. Customising your site